tessarobyn/color-picker/README.md

 JavaScript color picker designed to make it easy to add a color picker to your website.

+For feature docs and help, go to the project's site [here](https://tessarobyn.github.io/color-picker/)

 Recommended minimum dimensions for the color picker = 200px x 400px

 ## Setup